o1-labs-XT/mastermind-zkApp/README.md

 - The `turnCount` state is crucial for tracking the progress of the game.
 It determines when the maximum number of attempts has been reached and identifies whose turn it is to make a move.
 An _even_ `turnCount` indicates it is the Code Master's turn to provide a clue, while an _odd_ `turnCount` indicates it is the Code Breaker's turn to make a guess.

-- In previous levels, a `Bool` state called `isSolved` was used to indicate whether the Code Breaker had successfully uncovered the solution, marking the end of the game.
-This state signaled completion once the Code Breaker achieved `4` hits within the allowed `maxAttempts`.

-- The `isSolved` state, which could either be `True` or `False`, is replaced in this implementation with a numeric state by assigning a distinctive value when the game is solved:
-  - Here, the value `255` is used to indicate the game's conclusion.
-This is a unique value for `turnCount`, as it remains well above the maximum possible `turnCount` for the allowed `maxAttempts` (e.g., `15` attempts in this implementation).
-  - When `turnCount` equals `255`, it signifies that the Code Breaker has successfully uncovered the secret combination, concluding the game.
-- This technique simplifies the design by removing the need for a separate `isSolved` state, effectively saving on on-chain storage for the zkApp.

 ### codemasterId & codebreakerId

 - These states represent the unique identifiers of the players, which are stored as the **hash** of their `PublicKey`.